InesBlin/cam_l101_e2e_challenge_from_scratch/README.md

-* In the context of the challenge we trained several models
+* In the context of the challenge we trained several models Do not forget to change the path of the checkpoints
     * Name and near delexicalised - Bahdanau attention - all sentences trained `python ./main/train.py -config ./config/config_delex.yaml -train ./e2e-dataset/pre-processed-data/trainset-delex.csv`
     * Name and near delexicalised - Bahdanau attention - one sentence/MR trained